dotnet/runtime/docs/design/mono/web/mono-error.md

----
-title: Error handling and MonoError
+# Error handling and MonoError
----

 ## MonoError